Episode 12, "Cyclops" in the schemas, echoes in an unusually

 The giant screams for help, but when his neighbors rally to

-his cave and hear that Noman has blinded him, they leave.
+his cave and hear that Noman has harmed him, they leave.
 The

 next morning, Odysseus and his men escape by clinging to the

-bellies of Polyphemus's sheep as he lets them out of the cave.
+bellies of sheep as they are let out of the cave.
+They return

 uncharacteristically lets down his guard, taunting the giant